cursorless-dev/cursorless-talon/docs/README.md

 | `"curve"` | Curve            | ❌                  |
 | `"stare"` | Eye              | ❌                  |

+To enable or disable shapes requires the following two steps:

+1. Check the box corresponding to the given shape in the `cursorless.hatEnablement.shapes` field of the cursorless vscode settings
+2. Enable the corresponding spoken form in the [spoken form customization csvs](customization.md) for cursorless talon

 ##### `"this"`

 The word `"this"` can be used as a mark to refer to the current cursor(s) or selection(s).
 Note that when combined with a modifier, the `"this"` mark can be omitted, and it will be implied.